chicio/chicio.github.io/_drafts/2019-06-15-google-play-store-publish-pwa.md

 ---

 A few months ago I [transformed my blog into a Progressive Web App](/2019/03/03/github-pages-progressive-web-app.html).
 As you may already know PWA let your websites behaves like a native mobile app but there's one thing that was still missing: the possibility to publish on the App Stores.
-Because even if a PWA as the advantage to be searchable as astandard website, this days user are used to search ofr apps on the App Stores for each platform.
-Well, starting from february 2019 this problem has been solved on the Android platform with the release of [Trusted Web Activities](https://developers.google.com/web/updates/2019/02/using-twa "trusted web activities").
+Because even if a PWA as the advantage to be searchable as a standard website, this days user are used to search for apps on the App Stores for each platform.
+Well, starting from February 2019 this problem has been solved on the Android platform with the release of [Trusted Web Activities](https://developers.google.com/web/updates/2019/02/using-twa "trusted web activities").
 In this post I will show you how I released the PWA of my blog to the Google Play Store using Trusted Web Activities (and also without writing a single line of Java/Kotlin code :smirk:).

 #### What is a Trusted Web Activity

-Let's start from the definition of Trusted Web Activitiy (TWA) taken from [the official Google developer website](https://developers.google.com/web/updates/2019/02/using-twa "trusted web activities").
+Let's start from the definition of Trusted Web Activity (TWA) taken from [the official Google developer website](https://developers.google.com/web/updates/2019/02/using-twa "trusted web activities").

 >There are a few things that make Trusted Web Activities (TWA) different from other ways to integrate web content with your app:
 >